smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ### __Response__

-This API's response has the following structure:
+The API response has the following structure:

 ```
 {